Child and Family Outcomes Measurement

 Contact: Kathy Whaleykathy.firstname.lastname@example.org

-The purpose of the community is to address and improve inclusive policies, practices and state leadership.
+The purpose of the community is to address and improve high-quality inclusive policies, practices and state leadership.
 It is open to coordinators, directors and staff from state level Part C, Section 619, PDG, and other early childhood programs and TA projects.
-The content for the calls is organized around the nine recommendations of the HHS and Department of Education joint Policy Statement on Inclusion in Early Childhood Settings.
-The community has focused on personnel/ workforce and professional development, policy development and implementation, reducing suspension and expulsion and will begin to address systems of support for social emotional development and early childhood mental health.
+The content for the calls is organized around the four levels of Indicators for High-Quality Inclusion.

 SSIP Social Emotional Community of Practice